+Question Description Findings and referral If applicant has been referred for further evaluation, the name of the person as well as the reasons for the referral should be provided.
+Visual acuity Distance and near vision for each eye separately as well as for binocular vision must be determined.
+Criteria for intermediate vision has not yet been determined, but may be required in future.
 Colour vision Details of colour vision determination must be provided.
-If a Lantern test has been performed on the applicant, the date and result of the test must be provided as well CVD risk CVD risk factor assessment must be completed factor assessment The result of this assessment may be used in future to determine the necessity for a stress-ECG Medical examiners must make use of this assessment to educate the applicant about a healthy life style Findings Any finding must be documented fully by the aviation medical examiner in the space provided.
-If there is insufficient space, the examiner must attach a separate sheet to the examination form DAME declaration The declaration made by the medical examiner is a legal declaration that the examiner- Has personally reviewed the history, Has personally examined the applicant, and Has supplied complete and accurate information.
+If a Lantern test has been performed on the applicant, the date and result of the test must be provided as well.
+CVD risk factor assessment CVD risk factor assessment must be completed The result of this assessment may be used in future to determine the necessity for a stress-ECG Medical examiners must make use of this assessment to educate the applicant about a healthy life style Findings Any finding must be documented fully by the aviation medical examiner in the space provided.
+If there is insufficient space, the examiner must attach a separate sheet to the examination form.
+DAME declaration The declaration made by the medical examiner is a legal declaration that the examiner- Has personally reviewed the history, Has personally examined the applicant, and Has supplied complete and accurate information.
 The medical examiner must supply all the details as requested in this section as this is a legal document.
 Incomplete information will not be accepted.
-This section should not be completed by the medical only examiners.
+Office use only This section should not be completed by the medical examiners.
 This is for official use by the medical assessor only.